j-sieben/ADC/DOC/how_it_works.md

 ### Automatic type detection
 If you compare values entered on the page, it's hard to do so because you need to treat date values different than number values and these different to string values.
 Based on the fact, that each page item is allowed to have a format mask to define the item's appearance on the page, ADC converts the item value to the respective data type using this format mask.
 Whether a page item is a number or date is either detected based on meta data of APEX (such as with a page item in a form region) or based on a format mask you apply to the given page item.
 If neither of this is possible, the page item is treated as string.

+In contrast to the newly added functionality to access item values in their respective format from the APEX functionality, conversion errors are captured and shown on the page.

 ## Downsides of this approach
 There are some disadvantages you should be aware of before taking ADC into account for your page